Chunyu-Lin-bjtu/autonomous_driving_pedestrian_trajectory_prediction/README.md

 <pre>
-model	 x,y,   delta x,y,  context, context patch   CNN      RNN   fc
+model	 x,y    delta x,y   context  context_patch   CNN      RNN   fc

 vru:	 -	    - 	      -		            context   all     -
-vru2:               -                     -         patch     all     -
+vru2:               -                     -         context_patch     all     -
 vru3:  	 -	   (-)	      -                     context   x/y (or x,y + delta x,y)    -
 vru_s:   	    -	      -			              all     -

 '-' means in use.
-'all' in RNN means the x,y or delta x, y featuers with the output vector of CNN (or context itself).
+'all' in RNN means the x,y or delta x,y featuers with the output vector of CNN (or context itself).
 </pre>

 #### VAE
-Aside from using a simpe RNN to encode the context image, we also tried to use an autoencoder vae to encode the context patches and then combine with the x/y feature to feed in RNN.The following is a visualization of a trained vae model for context images.
-The **left** blurried one is a vae reconstructed image compared with its immediate **right** image which is the orginal one.
+Aside from using a simpe RNN to encode the context image, we also tried to use an autoencoder vae to encode the context patches and then combine with the delta x, y feature to train in RNN.The following is a visualization of a trained vae model for context images.
+The **left** blurried one is a vae reconstructed image, compared with its immediate **right** image which is the orginal one.

 <img src="https://raw.githubusercontent.com/celisun/autonomous_driving_human_trajectory_prediction/master/img/I_reconstructed0.png" width="500">